Key staff

 Professor Peter Davis

-Professor Peter Davis joined the Women's as a consultant neonatologist in 1993.
-He trained in Brisbane and McMaster University, Canada where he developed an interest in Clinical Epidemiology and Evidence Based Medicine.
-He continues to work clinically in Neonatal Intensive and Special Care Nurseries and remains involved in undergraduate and postgraduate education at the Women's.
-He became Professor/Director of Neonatal Medicine in 2009.
+Peter trained in Brisbane and at McMaster University, Canada where he developed an interest in Clinical Epidemiology and Evidence Based Medicine.
+He became Professor/Director of Neonatal Medicine at The Royal Women’s Hospital in 2009 and retired from the post in 2026.

-He has a keen interest in the dissemination of highest quality medical evidence to practitioners and consumers and is the Regional Coordinator of the Neonatal Review Group of the Cochrane Collaboration.
-He is the author of more than thirty Cochrane Reviews and is responsible for the recruitment and support of reviewers within Australasia.
+He has a keen interest in the dissemination of highest quality medical evidence to practitioners and consumers and is a member of the Cochrane Collaboration.
 His other research interests include alternative methods of respiratory support of premature babies, neonatal resuscitation and identification of important outcomes of neonatal intensive care.
 He has considerable experience in the design and conduct of international collaborative randomized controlled trials.
-His research work is supported by the National Health and Medical Research Council through a Practitioner Fellowship, a Program Grant with colleagues at Monash Medical Centre and a Centre for Research Excellence.
-He is a member of the International Liaison Committee on Resuscitation (ILCOR) which is responsible for formulating guidelines for neonatal resuscitation which are used worldwide.

 Deputy Director